Near Real-time Full-wave Inverse Design of Electromagnetic Devices: Supplementary Notes

 The matrix $B^T A^{-1} B$ in equation (\ref{eq:precomp_syseq_dom}), which is the $G$ matrix considered in precomputation, corresponds to

-and may be computed with a sparse direct solver such as APF, as discussed in Section \ref{sec:precomp}.
-Multiple $A$ matrices may be set up for each frequency $\omega$ of interest and used with APF to obtain $G$ matrices for each $\omega$.
+and may be computed with a sparse direct solver such as APF or any linear system solver of choice, as discussed in the Results section (Precomputation) of the main text.
+For multi-frequency optimization, multiple $A$ matrices may be set up for each frequency $\omega$ of interest and factorized to obtain $G$ matrices for each $\omega$.